School Readiness Plan

 The management team is responsible for planning for the next year.
 The child assessments results are taken to management meetings, yearly program planning, policy council and governing board.
 The information is reviewed and individual plans are made for the following year for improvement.
 This is also used for self-assessment.
 The program continues to try and improve so that each child will be successful in school.

-We have aligned all the outcomes information with the Early Learning Framework, Curriculum, Assessment and the Nebraska Early Learning Standards.
-We believe that communication, self-regulation, and problem solving, developed in the context of trusting relationships and nurturing experiences during the earliest moments and years of a child’s life, support the developmental competence of children throughout their school years to be successful lifelong learners.
+We have aligned all the outcomes information with the Early Learning Outcomes Framework, Curriculum, Assessment and the Nebraska Early Learning Standards.
+We believe that communication, self-regulation, and problem solving, developed in the context of trusting relationships and nurturing experiences during the earliest years of a child’s life, support the developmental competence of children throughout their school years to be successful lifelong learners.
 We are dedicated to implementing positive family engagement strengthening families as primary nurturers of their children, and enhancing parent-child relationships.
-We believe that we have done the very best that every child will be ready for school.
+We believe that we have done our best to prepare the children for success in school.
 We are dedicated to implement positive family engagement and positive growth and development in each child in our program.